Gum Contouring and Reshaping

-Due to these factors, Dr. Marlin may recommend gum reshaping, crown lengthening, pocket reduction, or other procedures.
+Due to these factors, Dr. Marlin and Dr. Talmazov may recommend gum reshaping, crown lengthening, pocket reduction, or other procedures.
 In certain situations, trimming back the gumline lessens the possibility of tooth decay and periodontal issues, better preserves existing teeth, and helps your teeth stay healthier for longer.

 Once your gums are contoured to your liking, they will remain that way permanently with proper oral hygiene and periodic visits to your hygienist.
 This is precisely the reason why gum reshaping is such a worthwhile investment.
 Nothing artificial is added to your teeth—either your gum tissue is shortened making the teeth appear longer, or it is reshaped to make it fuller, with results that can last a lifetime, giving you back that healthy, beautiful smile.

 What are the Risks of Gum Contouring and Reshaping?